saragilani/003-CICD-python-hello-world/README.md

 ## 1. Fork this repo

 In order to have a working copy, fork this repository.
-This will automatically create a pipeline which you can see by accessing the "Actions" tab here in GitHub.
+You will need to enable workflows in your repository which will automatically create a pipeline which you can see by accessing the "Actions" tab here in GitHub.

 &bigstar; On the Actions tab, click "Run Workflow" to start the pipeline for the first time.